-The 2015 Notice of Proposed Rulemaking if passed will amend the standards to increase the minimum efficiency of residential natural gas furnaces to 92% AFUE from 78% AFUE, Nationally.
+The 2015 Notice of Proposed Rulemaking if promulgated by DOE will amend the national (what) standards to raise the minimum efficiency of residential natural gas furnaces from 78% AFUE to 92%.
 The AGA team has been working with key stakeholders on both sides of the argument to determine the best course of action and is proposing three potential “legislative fixes” to the rule.
 Below is a description of each option and SoCalGas’ position related to each:

 Option 1: Would AGA support a rule that changed the threshold dividing the northern and southern regions from an HDD (Heating Degree Days) level of 5000 to 5500?
 (Please see map on page 2 showing HDD information by state.)

-SoCalGas supports a regional standard as outlined in this proposal provided that the language is not altered in any way and that the boundaries of the map are maintained to include California in the Southern Region and subject to the 80% AFUE standard
+SoCalGas supports a regional standard as outlined in the proposal, provided that the language is not altered in any way and that the boundaries of the map are maintained to include California in the Southern Region and subject to the 80% AFUE standard

+There is precedence in setting different energy standards geographically.
+For instance in California the Building Energy Eficiency Standards (Title-24) for new construction requires different building efficiencies by each of the 16 climate zones the state is divided into.
-The climate in California indicates that a 92% AFUE furnace is not necessary considering the lower number of HDD

-An 80% AFUE for California is reasonable and realistic
+The climate in California indicates that a 92% AFUE furnace is not cost effective because of the lower number of HDD.
+Therefore the 80% AFUE for California is reasonable and realistic

 Non-condensing furnaces (referred to as mid-efficiency) are typically between 78 and 82% AFUE

-There is a gap in the market for furnaces between 84% and 88% AFUE (which is the low end of the condensing furnace market) leaving an opportunity for manufacturers to increase the efficiency of non-condensing furnaces for future discussions on standards increases
+There is a gap in the market for furnaces between 84% and 88% AFUE (which is the low end of the condensing furnace market) leaving an opportunity for manufacturers to increase the efficiency of non-condensing furnaces for future opportunities for standards increases

-Maintaining an 80% AFUE would allow SoCalGas to continue to provide rebates and incentives on furnaces of a higher AFUE, helping consumers adopt the higher efficiency technologies
+Maintaining an 80% AFUE would allow SoCalGas to continue to provide rebates and incentives on furnaces of a higher AFUE, helping consumers adopt the higher efficiency technologies thus transforming the market

 Option 2: Would AGA support a regional standard in combination with distinct product classes for new construction and retrofit applications?

 SoCalGas is neutral on this option provided there is no impact to SoCalGas with relation to new construction and retrofit product classes with the passage of Option #1.

+Setting diferent appliance standard for existing and new buildings could have some negative consequences such as effort required in verifying installations and enforcing the code.

-Studies indicate a potential for fuel switching in the residential new construction market in California of up to 40%; if this percentage truly did opt for an alternate energy source it would be crippling to SoCalGas’ future revenue
+Studies conducted by GTI???? indicate a potential for fuel switching in the residential new construction market in California of up to 40%; if this percentage truly did opt for an alternate energy source it would be crippling to SoCalGas’ future revenue

 A 40% fuel switching potential in residential new construction introduces an additional threat of builders opting out of natural gas altogether – allowances calculated for new construction projects may not be enough (without the space heating allowance) to keep the cost benefit to builders to run natural gas lines

-Studies also indicate a potential for fuel switching in the residential retrofit market of 23%; the increased cost to replace a non-condensing natural gas furnace with a condensing natural gas furnace and all of the infrastructure improvements could sway customers to opt for electric heating instead
+Studies conducted by GTI???? also indicate a potential for fuel switching in the residential retrofit market of 23%; the increased cost to replace a non-condensing natural gas furnace with a condensing natural gas furnace and all of the infrastructure improvements could sway customers to opt for electric heating instead

 Option 3: Would AGA support a regional standard in combination with a new product class for small furnaces that allowed the continued availability of noncondensing furnaces suited to multifamily dwellings?